Contact

 Purpose

-The Section 154 program authorizes the U.S. Army Corps of Engineers to provide assistance to northern Wisconsin public entities in the form of design, construction and reconstruction assistance for water-related environmental infrastructure, resource protection and development projects.
-These include navigation and inland harbor improvement and expansion, wastewater treatment and related facilities, water supply and related facilities, environmental restoration, and surface water resource protection and development.
+The Section 154 program authorizes the U.S. Army Corps of Engineers to provide assistance to northern Wisconsin public entities in the form of design, construction, and reconstruction assistance for water-related environmental infrastructure, resource protection, and development projects.
+This work can target navigation and inland harbor improvements and expansions, wastewater treatment and related facilities, water supply and related facilities, environmental restoration, and surface water resource protection and development.

 Location

-The Section 154 program encompasses Ashland, Bayfield, Douglas and Iron counties, Wisconsin.
-Program responsibilities are shared between the U.S. Army Corps of Engineers, St. Paul District and Detroit District.
+The Section 154 program encompasses Ashland, Bayfield, Douglas, and Iron counties, Wisconsin.
+Program responsibilities are shared between the St. Paul District and Detroit District of the U.S. Army Corps of Engineers.

 Status